PoCInnovation/Workshops/software/03.Prisma/README.md

 - It doesn't take any parameters
 - It returns a list of all the posts in the database.

-All the necessary informations about the database schema are in the `schema.prisma`.
+All the necessary information about the database schema are in the `schema.prisma`.

 ## Step 2: Create - Read - Update - Delete